Yuri Baluyevsky: Chief of the General Staff

 In August 2005 he oversaw the first large scale joint military exercise between Russia and China, and on that occasion he met with General Liang Guanglie, the Chief of the PLA General Staff Department.
 Baluyevsky emphasized that the drills are not part of any plans to form a Sino-Russian military alliance and were not directed against any particular country.
 In December 2005 Baluyevsky visited Cuba and met with Defense Minister Raul Castro, making him the highest ranking Russian official to visit Cuba since 1998.

 When the U.S. announced plans to set up a missile shield in Europe in early 2007, Baluyevsky stated that Russia could withdraw from the Intermediate-Range Nuclear Forces Treaty.
 On 19 January 2008, Baluyevsky warned that Russia was ready to use force, including pre-emptively and with nuclear weapons, to defend itself against the potential threats from "international terrorism or countries seeking global or regional hegemony."

 He was considered to become Russia's Minister of Defense in 2007 but was not selected.
 When Anatoly Serdyukov was given that post and tried to implement radical military reforms, Baluyevsky opposed his efforts, including the relocation of the Navy Headquarters from Moscow to Saint Petersburg and changes to the Ministry of Defense and the General Staff.
 The conflict between Serdyukov and Baluyevsky became evident in early 2008, when the Chief of the General Staff did not attend the regular meeting of senior American and Russian officials (Baluyevsky and Deputy Foreign Minister Sergey Kislyak had represented Russia at a similar meeting in 2007).
-His disagreement and open criticism of Serdyukov led to him being replaced on 3 June 2008 with General Nikolai Makarov, who was a supporter of the reforms.
+His disagreement and open criticism of Serdyukov led to him being replaced on 3 June 2008 with General Nikolai Makarov, who was a supporter of the reforms, in a decision by recently elected president Dmitry Medvedev.

 Civilian career

+In July 2005 he became a member of the Board of Directors of Almaz-Antey.
 After leaving the military in June 2008 he became a Deputy Secretary of the Russian Security Council.
-Two months later, when the Russo-Georgian War broke out, Baluyevsky criticized recently elected President Dmitry Medvedev for indecisiveness.
-He remained on the Security Council, where he continued to oppose Serdyukov's military reform that began in 2008, until around January 2012.
+Two months later, when the Russo-Georgian War broke out, Baluyevsky criticized President Dmitry Medvedev for indecisiveness.
+He remained on the Security Council until around January 2012, where he continued to oppose Serdyukov's military reform that began in 2008.

-In July 2005 he became a member of the Board of Directors of Almaz-Antey.
+Baluyevsky has been a military commentator since the 2022 Russian invasion of Ukraine.
+In 2024, Baluyevsky and Valerii Zaluzhnyi, then the Commander-in-Chief of the Armed Forces of Ukraine, were noted for publishing separate but similar articles on the impact of drones in the conflict.
+In 2026 he criticized the conduct of the Russo-Ukrainian war in a speech, asking "when are we going to fight for real?"

 Personal life

 Baluyevsky is married and has a son and a daughter.
 He has been a life-long athlete, including in skiing and biathlon, and in Russia he was awarded the title master of sport in skiing.
+He also enjoys swimming, drawing, and poetry.